logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 <div id="existing-blob-config">

-**Before you begin, you'll need**: a **StorageV2 (general purpose v2)** blob storage account.
+**Before you begin, you'll need**: a blob storage account of the type **StorageV2 (general purpose v2)** .
 If your existing blob storage account is of any other kind, it will NOT work.
 Instead, follow the process to set up a new blob storage account.

-This deployment only works with accounts of the kind **StorageV2 (general purpose v2)**.
-You can check your [_Storage accounts_](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) to confirm that their account kind is compatible.
+Double-check your [_Storage accounts_](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) to make sure that they are compatible.
+They should be of the type **StorageV2 (general purpose v2)**.
 {:.info-box.important}

 #### Use your existing blob storage account